brandonyongys/brandonyongys.github.io/_projects/hawker-centre-dashboard.md

 ## Dashboard development
 There is few changes from the original codes by Benedict Soh.
-I simply removed the news and social media tabs as well as any analysis on the text data.
-I also renamed some of the functions accordingly so that it seems more intuitive when it comes to reading my own codes.
+I simply replaced the news and social media tabs with the "Currently Closed" and "Upcoming Closure" tabs.
+Any analysis on the news and tweets were also removed.
+Within the codes, some of the functions were renamed accordingly so that it seems more intuitive when it comes to reading my own codes.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/202209-hawker-dashboard/202209%20hawker%20dashboard/dashboard.PNG" title="Snapshot of dashboard" class="img-fluid rounded z-depth-1" %}
+        {% include figure.html path="assets/img/202209-hawker-dashboard/dashboard.PNG" title="Snapshot of dashboard" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

 This is how the dashboard looked like when I ran it back in Sep 2022.

 ## Dashboard deployment on Heroku

 ## Area of improvement